-Transition from year 6
+The Transition from Year 6

-There will be opportunities for vulnerable students to visit at other periods alongside Induction Day to aid the transition process.
-Please contact Tina Roszczyk (SENCo) for details.
-By the start of the new school year in September new pupils have met their tutor group and will know where to gather at the start of the first day.
+Yr7 and Yr12 students will start the new school year before the rest of the school returns.
+This will allow students to get their bearings and start to get used to the structure of the school day before the whole school return.
+By the start of the new school year students will have met their tutor group and will know where to gather at the start of their first day.
 Their tutor will meet them and supply them with a planner, a timetable, a map and a lot of good advice.
 Mentors, are assigned to help new pupils settle in and to give them support during their first year.

 We welcome visits from all prospective parents at any time throughout the academic year.
 Please contact us and arrange a visit.